clux/probes.hugo/content/post/2020-09-27-second-brain.md

 There is a [zettelkasten plugin for sublime](https://github.com/renerocksai/sublime_zk), but it looks pretty **abandoned** at the moment.
 It also does not seem to let you build a graph of your links (one of the main selling points of Obsidian).

 ### 2. Obsidian
 The article by [joshwin](joshwin.imprint.to) on how he [uses obsidian to manage goals, tasks, notes, and more](https://joshwin.imprint.to/post/how-i-use-obsidian-to-manage-my-goals-tasks-notes-and-software-development-knowledge-base) is interesting.
-A pre-configured all-in-one application that is flexible and powerful enough to let you handle all these different categoris.
+A pre-configured all-in-one application that is flexible and powerful enough to let you handle all these different categories.
 Well worth [looking into](https://obsidian.md/) **if** you don't have a good editor already.
 Their [feature list](https://obsidian.md/features) is decent.

 Personally, though, there are **reasons why I'm not going for this**: